 The Tableau Platform enables users to drive change in their organizations by leveraging the power of human visual perception to help people understand data.
 Once a Tableau user reaches understanding and insights and is ready to communicate to a broad audience, they can publish the resulting visualizations to either Tableau Server, Tableau Online, or Tableau Public.
-While the visual nature of Tableau presents special challenges for accessibility, Equal Entry is working with Tableau to help them create visualizations that are accessible to people with a wide variety of disabilities, including visual disabilities.
+Below is an example of a Tableau 2019.1 workbook that is published to Tableau Public and embedded in this web page.

 Take a look, play around, and check out what Kyle Gupton from Tableau has to say about working with Equal Entry.